Skip to main content

 • Forests, carbon and climate change

-Increasing amounts of carbon dioxide in the atmosphere, mostly from humans burning fossil fuels, are contributing to warmer global temperatures and climate change.
+Increasing amounts of carbon dioxide in the atmosphere, mostly from humans burning fossil fuels, are contributing to global warming and climate change.
 This rise in the average temperature of the land and water on Earth has contributed to melting glaciers, rising sea levels, and longer and more intense wildfire seasons, among other environmental impacts.

 It starts with photosynthesisForest carbon sequestration starts with photosynthesis, the process plants use to take carbon dioxide out of the atmosphere.
-Chloroplasts inside leaves and needles use carbon dioxide from the air, water from the soil and energy from sunlight to produce glucose, a simple sugar.
-Trees use glucose to make wood, storing solid carbon in the process.
+Chloroplasts inside leaves and needles use carbon dioxide from the air, water from the soil, and energy from sunlight to produce glucose, a simple sugar.
+Trees use glucose to make wood, storing carbon in the process.
 Oxygen is released into the atmosphere as a byproduct.

 • The science of forests